tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

 ## Mechanical Class and Social Structure

-**Druids, Wizards, Artificers, Sorcerers, Rangers:** often performing some sort of science roll **Bards:** Keepers of oral history, designers, artists **Paladins, Fighters, Rouges, Artificers again** **Barbarians, Clerics, Warlocks
+Druids and martial classes are by far the most prevalent **Druids, Wizards, Artificers, Sorcerers, Rangers:** often performing some sort of science roll **Bards:** Keepers of oral history, designers, artists **Paladins, Fighters, Rouges, Artificers again:** Almost always immersed in the structure of the tannian military, paladins dont receive devione power perse but rather gain power through cultural commitment
+**Barbarians, Clerics, Warlocks
 **3rd party classes and Edgecasses:** If you have an idea for your character that you are excited about I would love to talk!
-Let me know what you are thinking and generally speaking we can usually work something out.
-However I reserve the right to veto
+Let me know what you're thinking and generally speaking we can usually work something out.
+However I reserve the right to say no if it is incongruous with the setting.

 ## Core concepts and Ideas